CPSEC/vehicle-c/TEST_CODES/Movement/README.md

-Servo and Motor control\n
+Servo and Motor control

-Need to install PCA9685 library and WiringPi
+Need to install PCA9685 and WiringPi library